OleksiiKova/rent-car-ireland/README.md

 ### Booking Form

 - Booking Information: Displays unchangeable details for pickup and return office, date, and time.
 Users are informed that they need to perform a new search to change these details.
-- Car information is displayed in an expandable accordion section, showing details such as make, model, price per day, type, transmission, fuel type, seats, doors, and additional features (e.g., air conditioning, navigation, image).
+- Car Information is displayed in an expandable accordion section, showing details such as make, model, price per day, type, transmission, fuel type, seats, doors, and additional features (e.g., air conditioning, navigation, image).
 - Personal Details: Users can enter or update personal information, including first name, last name, email, phone number, and date of birth with age limits specified.
 - Child Seat: Option to select a free child seat and specify details if chosen.
 - Optional Insurance: Users can opt for extra insurance with additional details provided in a modal.